sj19217/CS-Coursework/Interpreter/process.md

 * In preparation for making LEA function, moved interpreting arithmetic expressions into a function to separate calculating the address from finding the value there.
 * Changed things in the execute() switch statement to make MOV-ing stuff to an arithmetic operand work
+* Implemented the LEA function in the switch statement and commands.c